EnMAP-Box/enmapbox-training/EARSeL2022/Part_II.Working_with_Spectral_Libraries.md

   - *Attribute Form*: Which widget type is used for the *profiles* field?

 *Spectral Profiles* are stored in *binary* (BLOB) or *text* (VARCHAR) fields of unlimited length.
-To use such fields for storing Spectral Profiles, the field editor widget must be explicitly designated to the type *SpectralProfile*.
+These field types may be used for other purposes as well.
+To use them explicitly for Spectral Profiles, the field editor widget type must be set to *SpectralProfile*.

 ![Attriubte Form Properties](img/speclib_attribute_form.png)

-Being a vector layer, we can add the spectral library to a map canvas to display the positions of collected pixel profiles.
+Because EnMAP-Box spectral libraries are vector layers, we can add them to a map canvas and display the positions of collected pixel profiles.

 1. Close the *Layer properties*